Converse Basin Grove: Eponym

 Converse Basin was named after Charles Porter Converse.
 Converse was a founder of the Kings River Lumber Company and had planned to log the area in the 1860s.
 However, an economic recession interrupted Converse's plans.
 He left the company shortly after its founding.

 Logging Era

-Converse Basin was once the world's second-largest giant sequoia grove before it was logged of most of its giant sequoias between 1892–1918.
+Converse Basin was once the world's second-largest giant sequoia grove before it was logged of most of its giant sequoias between 1892 and 1918.
 The Kings River Lumber Company was refinanced as the Sanger Lumber Company and began logging the grove.
 They engaged in destructive clearcutting practices, cutting down 8,000 giant sequoias in a decade-long event that has been described as "the greatest orgy of destructive lumbering in the history of the world."
 Only 60-100 large specimens survived.

 Conservation Movement

 In the 1870s, the threat to Converse Basin motivated conservationists to take action.
 Colonel George W. Stewart, a newspaper publisher and editor, played a crucial role in linking local efforts to preserve giant sequoias to the national conservation movement.
 As a result, Sequoia, General Grant, and Yosemite National Parks were established in 1890.
 However, federal protection for the Converse Basin Grove came too late.
 The area did not receive federal protected from logging until it was designated as part of Sequoia National Monument through a presidential proclamation by Bill Clinton in April 2000.